Nespresso vs Keurig. They’re two of the biggest names in the single serve coffee game, and ultimately you may have to choose between them.

 That’s a ton.
 How does it compare to the cost per serving for Nespresso vs Keurig?

-Remember, OriginalLine brewers only brew espresso whereas VertuoLine brewers make both espresso and coffee.
-You can make a perfectly delicious Americano with your OriginalLine brewer by topping the espresso off with hot water and getting oh-so-close to a cup of coffee, but VertuoLine brewers will actually make you a cup of coffee.
+Remember: OriginalLine brewers only brew espresso whereas VertuoLine brewers make both espresso and coffee.
+However, you can make a perfectly delicious Americano with your OriginalLine brewer by topping the espresso off with hot water and getting oh-so-close to a cup of coffee.

 Keurig brewers have a lower cost of ownership.
 Like Nespresso machines, there’s more than one type of Keurig pod.
 In fact, there are 5: